Zeyu-Li/Unity-Tutorial-2D/README.md

    ![tag](images/tag.png)
 5. Within the player movement, we need to detect the collision overlaps and if an element of the tag overlaps the player, destroy object

-   The is done by putting the following code somewhere in the player movement class (not in an update or start method)
+   This is done by putting the following code somewhere in the player movement class (not in an update or start method)

    ```c#
    private void OnTriggerEnter2D(Collider2D collision) {